modularscale/modularscale-sass/readme.md

 * First, you need to have Sass installed.
 Visit [sass-lang.com](http://sass-lang.com)
 * Copy or link the mixin to your project.
-* Pull in the mixin as needed, in Sass: +modular-scale(attribute, base-value, scale, location-on-scale) or in SCSS: @include modular-scale(attribute, base-value, scale, location-on-scale);
+* Pull in the mixin as needed
+  * Sass: +modular-scale(attribute, base-value, scale, location-on-scale)
+  * SCSS: @include modular-scale(attribute, base-value, scale, location-on-scale);

 # Credits